For this church:

 It would appear that from this date Thrumpton and Kingston became fully independent of Ratcliffe for nothing firm is found on any support for the former mother church.

 In 1662 William Dugdale, Norrey King of Arms, visited Thrumpton and reported that Gervase Pigot was 'descended from a branch of the Picots of Ratcliffe and therefore entitled to bear the arms of that family.'

 The armorial display was therefore changed and the revised armorial design is shown on two of the church monuments.

 Gervase Pigott, the master of Thrumpton Hall, carried out some improvements to Thrumpton church but this has been swept away in later rebuilding.
 One feature that has remained is the Pigot memorial.
-This was formerly established in the chancel but was moved to the tower in 1870.
-It was restored back to its position in the chancel in 1950.
-The date of the creation of this is uncertain but is believed to be between 1673 and 1695 and the location of its 1870 position can be seen by a change in stone colour in the tower base.
+This was originally located in the chancel but was moved to the tower in 1870.
+It was restored back to its original position in the chancel in 1950.
+The precise date of the monument is uncertain but is believed to be between 1673 and 1695 and its 1870 position can be seen by a change in stone colour in the tower base.

 On the 9th May 1673 there was an entry in the Calendar for Treasury Books for rents from “the rectory of Ratcliffe in Thrumpton – £6-13-4”.
 What this is for is unknown unless this is a trailing charge levied by the crown as a result of the 1606 grant.
 However, Throsby writing in 1797, records, “in that year both Thrumpton and Kingston were paying small charges” but he was not specific as to how much.